Question

 Resume Experts • 10+ Years Experience

-The word "determined" describes someone who is resolute and persistent in pursuing goals.
-While this quality is valuable, using "determined" on your resume can sound generic and fail to capture the specific ways you demonstrate drive and persistence in professional settings.
+The word "determined" describes someone who is resolute and persistent in achieving goals.
+While this trait is valuable, using this word on your resume can make you sound generic and fail to showcase specific skills or achievements.

 Better Alternatives to Use Instead